surjikal/shellshock/README.md

     The screenshot was taken on Funtoo Linux.

     The text selection looks better in the editor.

-    This color scheme was designed for Python and Jade.
+Furthermore, this color scheme was designed for Python and Jade.
 Thus, it looks a bit rough on other syntaxes.